This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The Abbey Roads Parodies is a photo fad or redrawn art meme depicting the four members of The Beatle walking across a Zebra crossing on Abbey Road.
+The Abbey Roads Parodies is a photo fad or redrawn art meme referencing the cover of the Beatles record Abbey Road, in which the four members of the band are walking across a Zebra-style crosswalk at the aforementioned location.

 Since Abbey Road's release, the album has been parodied in pop culture, fan art, and Abbey Road in London has been a tourist attraction for Beatles fan around the world to try to recreate the famous album cover.

-On August 7, 2009, the music site Gigwise compiled the best parodies of the album to celebrate the 40th anniversary of Abbey Road.
+On August 7, 2009, the music site Gigwise compiled the best parodies of the album art to celebrate the 40th anniversary of Abbey Road.
 As well as music humor site AmiRight.
 On Deviant Art, more than 4,000 deviations can be found.
+There are several single-topic blogs devoted to cover art parodies of Abbey Road, including one on Pinterest with 174 different parodies.
+Fan art parodies of the logo are also commonly found on Tumblr.